+'''

-Returns the first member of the archive, a file or directory or None if the archive is empty list()
+Returns the first member of the archive, a file or directory or None if the archive is empty

+list()

 List files to the standard output.

-'''

 classmethod open (filename, mode='r')

-'''

 Creates an instance of ArchiveFile.

+Parameters

-- filename the archive file name. - mode file mode, r read, w write.
+• filename - the archive file name.

+• mode - file mode, r read, w write.
-'''

 avocado.utils.archive.GZIP_MAGIC = b'\x1f\x8b'

-'''

 The first two bytes that all gzip files start with

 avocado.utils.archive.compress(filename, path)

 Compress files in an archive.

+Parameters

-- filename archive file name. - path origin directory path to files to compress.
+• filename - archive file name.

+• path - origin directory path to files to compress.
 No individual files allowed.

 avocado.utils.archive.create(filename, path)

 Compress files in an archive.

+Parameters

-- filename archive file name. - path origin directory path to files to compress.
+• filename - archive file name.

+• path - origin directory path to files to compress.
 No individual files allowed.

-avocado.utils.archive.extract (filename, path)
+avocado.utils.archive.extract(filename, path)

 Extract files from an archive.

+Parameters

+• filename - archive file name.

+• path - destination path to extract to.

+avocado.utils.archive.qzip uncompress(path, output path)

+Uncompress a gzipped file at path, to either a file or dir at output_path

+avocado.utils.archive.is_archive(filename)

+Test if a given file is an archive.

+Parameters filename - file to test.

+Returns True if it is an archive.

+avocado.utils.archive.is_gzip_file(path)

+Checks if file given by path has contents that suggests gzip file

+avocado.utils.archive.is_lzma_file(path)

+'''

+avocado.utils.archive.uncompress (filename, path) Extract files from an archive.